Prevent Missing Receipts in Expensify

 6. Fix 4: Automate inbox capture for email receipts (Expensent)

 If your expense trail is mostly software subscriptions, cloud bills, ad platforms, hotels, and ride-share — receipts that arrive by email, not by camera — the real bottleneck is remembering to forward.
-The Expensify Card doesn't help you.
-SmartScan doesn't help you.
-Verified emails don't help you.
+The Expensify Card, SmartScan, and verified contact methods do not solve that upstream inbox step by themselves.
 The leaky pipe is in your own inbox, weeks before SmartScan even sees the receipt.

 This is where Expensent fits, and we're going to be honest about what it is and isn't.
 Expensent is not a replacement for Expensify.
 Expensify still runs SmartScan.
 Expensify still manages reports, approvals, reimbursement, and the Expensify Card.
-Expensent solves one specific problem Expensify cannot solve on its own: Expensify never sees the inside of your inbox.
+Expensent solves one specific problem Expensify cannot solve on its own: Expensify does not see the inside of your inbox.
 It can only parse what you (or auto-forwarding rules) push to receipts@expensify.com.
-Every SaaS invoice, cloud bill, ad-platform receipt, and hotel confirmation that stays in your inbox is invisible to SmartScan until somebody forwards it.
-Expensent is the layer that finds those invoices and delivers them to SmartScan cleanly — so Expensify can do the part it's great at on a complete set of receipts, not a partial one.
+Many SaaS invoices, cloud bills, ad-platform receipts, and hotel confirmations stay invisible to SmartScan until somebody forwards them.
+Expensent is the layer that identifies those invoices and helps deliver the right ones into SmartScan so Expensify can do the part it's great at on a more complete set of receipts.

 How Expensent plugs into the Expensify pipeline

-- 1.Connect your inbox via OAuth — Gmail, Outlook, or IMAP.
-No passwords, no Gmail filter setup, no Google Workspace admin required.
+- 1.Connect your inbox — OAuth where supported for Gmail and Outlook, or supported IMAP using provider-specific connection settings.
+No Gmail filter setup or Google Workspace admin routing required.

-- 2.Get a clear view of every invoice categorized by status: ready to forward (has a PDF attachment), download from portal (the invoice lives on the vendor's site), or needs review (ambiguous).
+- 2.Review the invoices and receipt emails Expensent identifies grouped by next action: ready to forward, download from portal (the invoice lives on the vendor's site), or needs review (ambiguous).

-- 3.Forward any invoice with one click to receipts@expensify.com from your verified email.
+- 3.Forward an eligible invoice with one click to receipts@expensify.com from your verified email.
 Or create a rule directly from an existing email in one click, so next time that invoice arrives it's forwarded automatically.

-- 4.Future invoices, handled — invoices you've set to auto-forward are routed to Expensify as they arrive.
-The Action Center catches everything else so you never dig through email at month-end.
+- 4.Future similar invoices, handled — invoices you've set to auto-forward are routed to Expensify as they arrive.
+The Action Center keeps other identified messages available for review before month-end.

 Why this complements SmartScan rather than competing with it

 - SmartScan still does the parsing.
-Expensent just makes sure SmartScan actually sees the invoice.
+Expensent helps get the right invoice emails in front of SmartScan.

-- 5-minute setup.
-Connect your inbox, confirm your Expensify destination, and you're done.
-No scripts, no Google Workspace admin console, no ongoing maintenance.
+- Short setup.
+Connect your inbox, confirm your Expensify destination, and you have a repeatable workflow without scripts or Google Workspace admin routing.

 - You stay in control.
 Nothing is auto-submitted on your behalf inside Expensify.
 Expensent delivers the receipts; SmartScan, your workflow, and Concierge do the rest.

-Want to see the integration page with every setting, screenshots, and the destination options?
+Want to see the integration page with settings, screenshots, and the destination options?
 See the Expensify integration →

 7. Fix 5: Build a monthly receipt audit routine

-Automation gets you 90% of the way.
-The last 10% — stuck SmartScans, weird attachment failures, forgotten portal invoices — needs a human looking at it.
-A 15-minute monthly audit closes the gap while the trail is still warm.
+Automation catches much of the routine work.
+Stuck SmartScans, weird attachment failures, and forgotten portal invoices still need a human looking at them.
+A short monthly audit closes the gap while the trail is still warm.

 The monthly audit checklist